Fryslan-Boppe/CTF-Writeups/ctc_2024/web/menu-redirection.md

 This indicated that a food item was not being displayed on the menu page.
 Upon inspecting the source you'll see that cupcake was the hidden item.
 ![image](https://github.com/Fryslan-Boppe/notes/assets/96194510/4d3fb9bf-8f95-4987-ab64-dfe0eca38340)

-If we order a food item on the order page and intercept the POST request with Burp Suite we can can the value from pizza to cupcake.
+If we order a food item on the order page and intercept the POST request with Burp Suite we can change the value from pizza to cupcake.
 ![image](https://github.com/Fryslan-Boppe/notes/assets/96194510/b73b20be-2b2b-433a-99e2-254787474afa)

 After we ordered the cupcake we will get a POST request in our webhook with an image of a cupcake that contains the flag.